vargiuscuola/vs-bash-std-library/REFERENCE-lock.md

 Provide locking functionalities.

+# Overview

+Remove lock and kill associated process if present.
+**This function is not concurrent safe.**

 # Settings

 * **\_LOCK__KILL_PROCESS_WAIT** (Number)[default: **1**]: Seconds to wait for the killed process to terminate: the actual wait can double because a second signal KILL is sent if the first one TERM fail